Kenneth Koch: Poetry

-Though not against T. S. Eliot, Koch opposed the idea that in order to write poetry one had to be depressed or think that the world is a terrible place.
+Though not necessarily against T. S. Eliot, Koch opposed the idea that in order to write poetry one had to be depressed or think that the world is a terrible place.
 His ideas were developed with close friends Frank O'Hara and John Ashbery, along with painters Jane Freilicher and Larry Rivers, among others.
 He once remarked that "Maybe you can almost characterize the poetry of the New York School as having as one of its main subjects the fullness and richness of life and the richness of possibility and excitement and happiness."
 In his poem The Art of Poetry (1975) Koch offered guidelines to writing good poetry.
 Among his 10 suggestions are "1) Is it astonishing?" and "10) Would I be happy to go to Heaven with this pinned on to my angelic jacket as an entrance show?
 Oh would I?"

 Koch once remarked that "Children have a natural talent for writing poetry and anyone who teaches them should know that."
 In his poems: